The Personal Injury Law Changes in Florida 2023

 2023 brought major shakeups to personal injury laws in Florida.
-Current Gov. Ron DeSantis signed several changes to Florida Statute into law, requiring attorneys and future personal injury clients to take note.
-If you’re wondering how these personal injury law changes may affect your case, read on; we’ll break them all down for you.
+Current Gov. Ron DeSantis signed several changes to the Florida Statute into law, requiring attorneys and future personal injury clients to take note.
+If you’re wondering how these personal injury law changes may affect your case, read on; we’ll break them down for you.
 Numerous changes in the law require the best personal injury lawyers in Tampa to help with your case.
 Hunter Law is here to help.

 Personal Injury Statute of Limitations Reduction

-First, the personal injury statute of limitations has been reduced to two years down from four years.
+First, the personal injury statute of limitations has been reduced to two years, down from four years.
 This might not seem like a big deal, but many personal injury claims have to go through a very long, highly investigative process.
 Having less time to gather evidence and present a claim puts more pressure on plaintiffs to decide to sue quickly.

 In essence, you have two years to bring forth a personal injury claim against a defendant instead of four.
 Keep that in mind if you wish to file a legal claim against an at-fault party sometime in the near future.
 You’ll need to do so more rapidly than before.